WWmore/dreamgaussian/readme.md

 ---------------------------------------------------------

-# Get a mesh from given .ply file
+## Get a mesh from given .ply file

-## Load a .ply file into GUI
+### Load a .ply file into GUI
 ```bash
 python main.py --config configs/image.yaml load=logs/bonsai.ply save_path=name gui=True
 ```

-## First training to get an initial mesh
+### First training to get an initial mesh
 The `extract_mesh` function cannot help to get a good mesh:
 ![File](docs_Hui/initial_mesh.png)

-## Second training to get a finer mesh
+### Second training to get a finer mesh
-TBD...
+Stuck: Only after getting a good initial mesh, can process it to be a finer mesh.